-With an Apple Store designer on board, Juno raises $20M to build apartments more sustainably – TechCrunch
+With an Apple Store designer as a co-founder, Juno raises $20M to build apartments more sustainably – TechCrunch

 Like other players in the space, Juno of course touts an approach that it says is far more sustainable than traditional construction methods.

 “Today, construction refuse is literally 2x that of all municipal refuse combined in the U.S.,” Scherr told TechCrunch.
-“The Juno system creates efficiency in the design, supply chain, and construction of buildings that reduce waste and energy usage.”
+“The Juno system creates efficiency in the design, supply chain and construction of buildings that reduce waste and energy usage.”
 Features include low-carbon, all timber construction, more exposed wood (which Juno says is anti-microbial) and entirely gasless buildings, for example.

 Thanks to its focus on all-electric buildings in cities that have established roadmaps to clean energy generation, the Juno residential system is trending toward a net zero target for embodied carbon in its multifamily residential units, Scherr said.